hslmith/vpc-ta-lab-202208/README.md

 # VPC Tech Academy Lab

+The following multi-zone architecture will be used

+99999999mage

 ### URLS Needed in this Mini Lab
 - [IBM Cloud Portal](http://cloud.ibm.com)
 - [This Lab Repo](https://github.com/hslmith/vpc-mini-lab)